barefootwriter/KPU/IDEA/promo/testimonials.md

 about myself.
 I become ever more self-aware and in turn discover things I feel strongly about and other traits that I am not happy to have a part of me.
-To draw on a cliché, the journey itself is much more valuable than the beginning or end.
-Something many often seem to forget, including myself.
+To draw on a cliché, the journey itself is much more valuable than the beginning or end — something many often seem to forget, including myself.
 This class was another step in that journey, reminding me that the moment I am in, is the only moment I have.”